hsnlab/escape/escape/doc/source/service/sas_mapping.rst

    :parts: 1

-:any:`DefaultServiceMappingStrategy` implements a default mapping algorithm which map given SG on a single Bis-Bis.
+:any:`DefaultServiceMappingStrategy` implements a default mapping algorithm which map given SG on a single BiSBiS.

 :any:`SGMappingFinishedEvent` can signal end of service graph mapping.